mandar-saiyan87/newsapp/README.md

 # BlockChain Hub is news app which gives daily news updates primarily focused on Blockchain Technology, Cryptocurrency, Defi and other updates.
-# It fetched news from newsapi.
+Fetched news from newsapi.

 # Getting Started with Create React App